hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-open-fs-config /etc/mysql/my.cnf

-The function opens/reads config files on the file system
+This function opens/reads config files on the file system

 *******************************************************************